Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 Sliema Ferries

-This full-day catamaran tour promises a jam-packed day from start to finish.
-Amongst the highlights, you’ll have plenty of time to swim in the Malta Blue Lagoon alongside passing by other natural wonders that Comino Island is known for.
+This full-day Comino catamaran tour promises a jam-packed day from start to finish.
+Amongst the highlights, you’ll have plenty of time to swim in the Malta Blue Lagoon, alongside passing by other natural wonders that Comino Island is known for.

 Included with the price of this day trip to Comino are the following perks: a cold buffet lunch and a free open bar.